 Not only is the move towards SAF desirable for airlines and their customers, but it is being made necessary through emerging policy and legislation.
 For example, The International Civil Aviation Organization’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) programme will see the emergence of market-based mechanism that will internalise the costs of carbon emissions making fossil-based aviation increasingly uncompetitive.

-The Metafuels team have designed aerobrew™ to help airlines meet the legal requirements for meaningful carbon reduction at an affordable price.
+The Metafuels team have designed aerobrew to help airlines meet the legal requirements for meaningful carbon reduction at an affordable price.

 The SAF currently available in the market can be used as a drop-in fuel.
 This means that in most cases it can be blended in a ratio of up to 50% with conventional jet fuel, and it requires no new equipment to allow this.

-The SAF produced by the aerobrew™ process will target becoming a 100% substitute fuel suitable for all aircraft.
+The SAF produced by the aerobrew process will target becoming a 100% substitute fuel suitable for all aircraft.

 SAF is more costly than traditional fossil-based aviation fuel, but this won’t always be the case.
-Advances in technology along the value chain, including affordable renewable electricity, green H2 production and the capture of sustainably sourced carbon oxides, along with the expansion of the associated markets, will help drive down costs.
+Advances in technology along the value chain, including affordable renewable electricity, green H2 production and the capture of sustainably sourced carbon dioxide, along with the expansion of the associated markets, will help drive down costs.
 At the same time the internalisation of emissions costs will increase the costs of fossil-based fuels.

-That’s where aerobrew™ comes in.
-Unlike some other methods of producing SAF from e-kerosene routes or biomass feedstocks, our process is unrestricted in scale or feedstock availability allowing an optimised production strategy.
-As demand increases, aerobrew™ plants would be able to provide economies of scale and ever more cost-effective SAF.
+That’s where aerobrew comes in.
+Unlike some other methods of producing SAF from e-routes or crop based feedstocks, our process is unrestricted in scale or feedstock availability allowing an optimised production strategy.
+As demand increases, aerobrew plants would be able to provide economies of scale and ever more cost-effective SAF.

 In 2020, the SAF market was valued at $72.1 million (USD).
 By 2030 it is project to reach $6.26 billion (USD).